 And while you might not get the chance to work with a client by yourself, you can ask if you could job shadow one of the personal trainers to see how they go about their daily activities.

 From there, build up a relationship with them and ask if they could be your mentor.

 You can learn so much working with an excellent personal trainer.

 If it’s a gig that you can land, you are setting yourself up nicely.

-Some gyms even offer mentorship programs so take the time to look around even if you don’t hit the jackpot straight away.
+Some gyms even offer mentorship programs, so take the time to look around even if you don’t hit the jackpot immediately.

-If you don’t manage to find a job shadow or mentorship straight away, don’t give up trying.
+If you don’t find a job shadow or mentorship immediately, don’t give up trying.